 Using FTP to transfer files requires an FTP client.
 Many FTP clients are available for download.
 Following are some good (and free) ones:

 Your web host gives you a username and password for your account, including an FTP IP address.
 (Usually, the FTP address is the same as your domain name, but check with your web host because addresses may vary.)
 It is this information — the username, password, and FTP IP address — that you insert into the FTP program to connect it to your hosting account.

-The directory on the left is the listing of files on the computer; the directory on the right shows the listing of files on the hosting account.
+The directory on the left is the listing of files on a computer; the directory on the right shows the listing of files on a hosting account.